mrcyme/tkvtfqpixkps/GALLERY.md

 Additionally, if the client’s needs are very clearly defined (example., *front and back photos + 360° shot*), I can explore creating automation tools, which could **reduce the cost per item**.

+## Media Gallery
+Below you can find a glimpse of the possibilities

+**Notes:**
+1. The resolution and quality of the shots can be improved.
+For this draft, I didn’t focus on upscaling or fine-tuning image quality.
+2. The original input shots were not fully harmonized.
+Using photos taken in the **same environment, with consistent angles and lighting**, would greatly improve the overall coherence between outputs.

 ### Input shots